Rico-febrian/scraping-ecommerce-website/README.md

 - ## Save and run the script

-  - Convert the parsed HTML data into a DataFrame and save it into a CSV file.
+  - Convert the parsed HTML data into a DataFrame and save it into a CSV file using Pandas.

   - Then run the parsing script.